AshirbadDash/Tunehub/README.md

 ### Installing

 1. Clone the repository
-2. Open the project in your IDE
+2. Open the project in your IDE by importing as maven project
+3. You have to change the db name and password in application properties -->/ProjectTuneHub/src/main/resources/application.properties
+4. Then create the Database
-3. Run the application
+5. Run the application

 ## Usage